Uroyoan/2dGalacticShooter-GameDevHQ/README.md

     Provide logic for some enemies to have shields Shields allow the enemies to take 1 free hit.

-8#  Aggressive Enemy Type: Not Done
+8#  Aggressive Enemy Type: Commited
     Create the functionality to support enemy aggression If an enemy is close to a player, the enemy will try and “ram” it.